vaporsjs/ethers.js/docs/v5/migration/web3/README.md

     ...
 });

-// ethers
+// vapors
-// pass a provider when initiating a contract for read only queries const contract = new ethers.Contract(contractAddress, abi, provider);
+// pass a provider when initiating a contract for read only queries const contract = new vapors.Contract(contractAddress, abi, provider);
 const value = await contract.getValue();

-// pass a signer to create a contract instance for state changing operations const contract = new ethers.Contract(contractAddress, abi, signer);
+// pass a signer to create a contract instance for state changing operations const contract = new vapors.Contract(contractAddress, abi, signer);
 const tx = await contract.changeValue(33);

 // wait for the transaction to be mined